Code-Inside/Blog/_posts/2016-03-13-xml-autocompletion-with-avalonedit.md

 ![x]({{BASE_PATH}}/assets/md-images/2016-03-13/xmleditor.gif "AvalonEdit with XML Autocompletion").

-You don't need to "query" the document everytime you change the cursor - so in real life the performance hit is not very noticable.
+You don't need to "query" the document everytime you change the cursor - so in real life the performance hit is not very noticeable.

 As I already mentioned in the XSD-blogpost: XML Namespaces will not work with this implementation.
 As far as I know the SharpDevelop code should understand namespaces, but at least my XSD parser is not smart enough.